Executed Renaissance

+With the 1929's Great Turn, or Great Break, newly appointed Soviet Premier and CPSU Secretary General Joseph Stalin reversed those policies in favor of state centralisation, socialist realism, and Russification.
+While outwardly pro-Soviet, Ukrainian language school teachers, poets, and writers refused to submit to Stalin's restoration of Tsarist policies of linguistic imperialism.
+In retaliation, Ukrainian language schoolteachers, as well as poets, writers, and dramatists who wrote in the same language, were arrested en masse, deported to the Gulag, imprisoned or executed.
+Those victims were also part of Stalin's larger 1937–1938 Great Purge, with its most infamous killing field being at Sandarmokh forest, a mass grave site in Karelia where an estimated 6,000 political prisoners from the Solovki prison camp were secretly executed and buried by the NKVD.

-"The Executed Renaissance" was a term first suggested in 1959 by anti-communist Polish émigré publisher Jerzy Giedroyc of the influential Kultura magazine.
-He was writing to Ukrainian émigré and literary critic Yuriy Lavrinenko about the title of a planned anthology of the best Ukrainian literature of that generation.
+As a term, "The Executed Renaissance" was first suggested in 1959 in Paris by anti-communist Polish émigré publisher Jerzy Giedroyc of the influential Kultura magazine.
+He was writing to Ukrainian émigré and literary critic Yuriy Lavrinenko to recommend the title for the 1959 anthology of the best Ukrainian literature by the Ukrainianization generation.
+In a 2023 article for The Guardian, Stalin's destruction of the Executed Renaissance was compared by Charlotte Higgins to a second alleged decimation of Ukrainian intellectuals by the Russian military during Vladimir Putin's invasion of Ukraine, with alleged killings on the battlefronts, trenches as well as in strikes on civilian areas.

 Background

-The collapse of the Russian Empire during the First World War, the abolition of imperial censorship, the establishment of an independent Ukrainian State, and the cultural leniency of the Soviet regime in the 1920s together led to an astonishing renaissance of literary and cultural activities in Ukraine.
+The collapse of the Russian Empire during the First World War, the abolition of imperial censorship, the establishment of an independent Ukrainian state, and the cultural leniency of the Soviet regime in the 1920s together led to an astonishing renaissance of literary and cultural activities in Ukraine.
 Scores of new writers and poets appeared and formed dozens of literary groups that changed the face of Ukrainian literature.
-These processes were supported by the policies of nativization (in Ukraine it was called Ukrainization), the New Economic Policy of State Capitalism (1921–1927), and the drive to eliminate illiteracy.
+These processes were supported by the policies of nativization (in Ukraine it was called Ukrainization), the New Economic Policy of state capitalism (1921–1927), and the drive to eliminate illiteracy.

 As a title

-The term the “Executed Renaissance” was first proposed in 1959 by Jerzy Giedroyc, editor of Kultura publishers in Paris, which was devoted to publishing anti-communist writers from throughout the Polish diaspora.
+The term "Executed Renaissance" was first proposed in 1959 by Jerzy Giedroyc, editor of Kultura publishers in Paris, and it was devoted to publishing anti-communist writers from throughout the Polish diaspora.
 In a 13 August 1958 letter to Yuriy Lavrinenko, Giedroyc referred to an anthology of recent Ukrainian literature which Lavrinenko had prepared at Giedroyc's request:

 "About the name.
 Could it be better to give it a generic name: Executed Renaissance.
 Anthology 1917–1933 etc. The name would then sound spectacular.
 On the other hand, the humble name Anthology can only facilitate penetration by the Iron Curtain.
 What do you think?"